mervyzr/astrea/README.md

 ### Import structure
 - `simulate.py`: Runs the simulation, and contains the update loop
+    - `settings.py`: Parameters for the simulation
+    - `tests.py`: Hydrodynamics test configurations
+    - `numerics`
         - `evolvers.py`: Collates the functions for space and time evolution
             - `solvers.py`: Contains the Riemann solver
             - `reconstruct.py`: Functions for the reconstruction methods
             - `limiters.py`: Implements flux/slope limiters to prevent spurious oscillations in the reconstructed states
-    - `tests.py`: Hydrodynamics test configurations
-    - `settings.py`: Parameters for the simulation
     - `functions`
         - `generic.py`: Generic functions used throughout the code
         - `analytic.py`: Analytical solutions to hydrodynamics tests